 Fig. 6-5.
-Distribution of NO_x emissions in San Francisco Bay area under different NO_x dispatch penalties (Source: Chris Marnay, "Intermittent Electrical Dispatch Penalties for Air Quality Improvement").
+Distribution of NQ emissions in San Francisco Bay area under different NO_x dispatch penalties (Source: Chris Marnay, "Intermittent Electrical Dispatch Penalties for Air Quality Improvement").

-in SCR.
-The optimal compliance strategy is undoubtedly a combination of SCR, emissions dispatch, and, in the long run, changes in resource mix.
-The benefits of such a mixed strategy can be realized only if regulators penalize existing emissions using a tax or allowance system; a command-and-control or adder approach is unlikely to give the flexibility that the utility needs to achieve a least-cost solution.
+a command-and-control or adder approach is unlikely to give the flexibility that the utility needs to achieve a least-cost solution.